marbl/ModDotPlot/README.md

 `-m / --modimizer <int>`

 Modimizer sketch size.
-Must be higher than window size `w`.
+Must be lower than window size `w`.
 A lower sketch size means less k-mers to compare (and faster runtime), at the expense of lower accuracy.
 Recommended to be kept > 1000.

 `-r / --resolution <int>`